ianrenton/ianrenton.com/www/_filmreviews/2016-02-13-mortdecai.markdown

 ## Synopsis

-An INEPT TOFF, a TERRORIST and MI5 race to track down a STOLEN PAINTING containing a SECRET CODE to NAZI BANK ACCOUNTS, and somehow NOT A NIC CAGE IN SIGHT.
+In an ILL-CONCEIVED EXAMPLE of ODDLY VIOLENT JEEVES AND WOOSTER FANFICTION, an INEPT TOFF, a TERRORIST and MI5 race to track down a STOLEN PAINTING containing a SECRET CODE to NAZI BANK ACCOUNTS.
+Yet somehow NOT A NIC CAGE IN SIGHT!
 It does however feature a bunch of EXTREMELY FAMOUS PEOPLE who for some reason chose to star in an EXTREMELY BAD FILM.

 ## By the Numbers